 All we know about this issue is that it was the last one.
 However, since Mega Drive Advanced Gaming and MegaTech followed what appears to be a near-identical path to their ultimate closure, it’s fair to assume that, like the final issue of MegaTech, this final issue of Mega Drive Advanced Gaming was probably another “poster issue”.

 Nobody has ever confirmed that MEGA lasted beyond issue 37 (the October 1995 issue).
 However, some anecdotal evidence suggests that it limped on as a “reprints” magazine for at least a few more issues.
-Given that Maverick Magazines was running MEGA at this point, and given their track-record with Mega Drive Advanced Gaming and MegaTech (which each had six reprints issues and a poster special before finally closing), it’s not too much of a stretch to think that MEGA (for which issue 37 was its first reprints issue) made it as far as issue 43… give or take a couple of issues.
+Given that Maverick Magazines was running MEGA at this point, and given their track-record with Mega Drive Advanced Gaming and MegaTech (which each had six reprints issues and a poster special before finally closing), it’s not too much of a stretch to think that MEGA (for which issue 37 was its first reprints issue) limped on for a few more issues issues.

 Moreover, a particularly reliable source remembers seeing a Mega Drive magazine on the newsagent shelves shortly after receiving a Mega Drive at Christmas 1995.
 Unfortunately, our source didn’t buy the magazine — and he can’t swear that it was definitely MEGA.
-However, since every other Mega Drive magazine had definitely closed by Christmas 1995, then that leaves only two possibilities: either the newsagent in question was selling Mega Drive magazines that were several months out-of-date, or MEGA was still being published in December 1995.
+However, since every other Mega Drive magazine had definitely closed by Christmas 1995, then that leaves only two possibilities: either the newsagent in question was selling Mega Drive magazines that were several months out-of-date (which certainly isn’t impossible), or MEGA was still being published in December 1995.

 To summarise: we don’t have any hard evidence to prove that MEGA lasted beyond issue 37.
 Having said that, we also don’t have any hard evidence to prove that MEGA ended with issue 37.
-So until we have more information, issues 38-43 of MEGA will remain on the wanted list.
+So until we have more information, issue 38 (and beyond) of MEGA will remain on the wanted list.

 The Next Month page of issue 37 indicates that issue 38 of MEGA was going to be a beat-’em-up special.